The Strategic Gap in Modern Talent Management

 HR teams across Europe face a persistent disconnect between how they hire talent and how they manage performance once that talent arrives.
 Recruitment processes often focus on immediate technical skills listed in a job description, while performance reviews evaluate vague behavioral traits months later.
 This misalignment creates friction, reduces employee engagement, and obscures the true drivers of organizational success.
 Without a unified language for skills and behaviors, HR practitioners struggle to identify high performers, plan succession, or justify learning and development investments with concrete data.

 The cost of this ambiguity is measurable.
-According to Gartner, 53% of employees are at risk of reduced performance because they cannot connect their daily work to organizational goals, often due to unclear competency expectations.
-Furthermore, LinkedIn’s Global Talent Trends report indicates that 92% of talent professionals agree that soft skills matter as much or more than hard skills, yet fewer than 30% of companies have a standardized method to assess them.
+Gartner research consistently finds that fewer than half of employees are achieving optimal performance, with unclear competency expectations cited as a key contributing factor.
+Furthermore, LinkedIn’s 2019 Global Talent Trends report found that 92% of talent professionals agree that soft skills matter as much or more than hard skills, yet most companies still lack a standardized method to assess them.
 Building a robust competency framework bridges this gap, transforming subjective opinions into objective criteria that align hiring, development, and retention strategies.

 Key Insight